ErlendEllingsen/app-tab-bar/README.md

 ![App-tab-bar](https://i.imgur.com/CLUH1Ws.png)

 ###Warning - WORK IN PROGRESS
-app-tab-bar is currently **work in progress** and is NOT stable/ready to use.
+app-tab-bar is currently **work in progress** and is NOT stable to use.
 Watch (and/or star 😀🌟) the repository to be notified of changes!

 #app-tab-bar
 A tab-bar system in HTML/JS for hybrid apps / web apps.
 Creates beautiful tabs in Bootstrap-style.
 Designed to work with Phonegap/Cordova.
 Created as a multi-platform-purpose system.